 Wisconsin has a number of specific and significant gaps in ELA and mathematics achievement and in graduation.
 The Closing Gaps Priority Area is designed to look at improvement among particular student groups in a way that rewards schools for contributing to closing these gaps.
 We evaluate schools' progress in closing achievement gaps using the points-based proficiency rate also used in the Student Achievement Priority Area, and we evaluate schools' progress in closing graduation gaps using high school cohort graduation rates.
 For each of these components, we examine the change in the points-based proficiency or graduation rate over a number of years (up to a maximum of five years).
 Then, each school's average rate of change for a subgroup is contrasted with a statewide comparison group's average rate of change over the same time period.
-The statewide comparison group consists of public school students, Choice students, and private school students in schools that have opted in to receiving a Private School - All Students Report Card.
+The statewide comparison group consists of public school students and Choice students.
 This is done by comparing the trend lines of the two groups.
 The school target groups and statewide comparison groups included in Closing Gaps scores are: